echobind/fastlane-plugin-react_native_release/README.md

 **Note: In followup releases, we will add a `react-native-release init` script to generate these for you.**

+### Setup CI

+Step 1.
+If you've already setup Fastlane Match, skip this section.
+Each provider is different, but conceptually you'll want to:

+- Create a machine user account on your source code provider (GitHub or BitBucket) and invite that account to both the mobile and certs repo.
+- Enable CI on the main mobile repository by pressing "Follow" or "Build"
+- In an Incognito tab, log into your CI provider with the machine user account.
+- Add a user key instead of the default deploy key.
+This will allow CI to auth as the machine user and gain access to _both_ the mobile repo and the context repo.

+Step 2.
+Add `CRYPTEX_GIT_URL` and `CRYPTEX_PASSWORD` to your CI environment variables.

 ### Configuring builds to upload to TestFlight and AppStore Connect on CI

 To upload builds to TestFlight or AppStore Connect, CI will need to restore a previously generated session.
 While possible to use an Application Specific Password to upload builds, it will not have the additional permissions required for other TestFlight / App Store operations.
 As such, we require generating a session.